library(dplyr)

 (amplicons, taxa, vOTUs, MAGs, etc.) The feature data should be in a

-dataframe with a column designated as the feature_id
+dataframe with a column designated as the feature_id.
+If

 a column using the tibble::rownames_to_column()